Advent Blog – Day 4

 Both the door to the office and to the shower room are sliding pocket doors (if we’d had normal swing doors it wouldn’t have been possible to get a double sofa bed into the room).

-Unfortunately, over time things had shifted and we had issues with both doors – the shower room door got stuck closed and the office door wouldn’t close fully.
+The shower room door got stuck closed and the office door wouldn’t close fully.

 So someone using the shower room couldn’t just think they’d leave open the shower door and close the office door, yet if they left open the office door and relied on the shower room door, they got stuck.
 (Well, the door could be opened but only by pushing it at the base whilst standing on your head reciting poetry – well I exaggerate a bit but it definitely wasn’t grandparent friendly).